0Sanketh9/KNN-assg-13/README.md

-Implement a KNN model to classify the animals in to categorie
+-------------Zoo dataset -Implement a KNN model to classify the animals in to categorie